-3.2 Impaired Inter-hemispheric Connectivity
+B. Impaired inter-hemispheric connectivity

-PAE subjects were split into two groups based on maternal drinking level (see Table s4), thirteen subjects were consistently exposed to alcohol throughout the whole pregnancy (cPAE group), and six subjects were exposed to alcohol only occasionally (oPAE group).
-Among different groups there is no significant difference in age (unpaired t-tests: HC vs oPAE: $P \approx 0.982$ and $t \approx 0.023$ ; HC vs cPAE: $P \approx 0.095$ and $t \approx 1.724$ ; oPAE vs cPAE: $P \approx 0.219$ and $t \approx 1.282$ ) or gender ( $\chi$ -squared test: HC vs oPAE: $\chi^2 \approx 0.274$ and $P \approx 0.601$ ; HC vs cPAE: $\chi^2 \approx 0.189$ and $P \approx 0.664$ ; oPAE vs cPAE: $\chi^2 \approx 0.653$ and $P \approx 0.419$ ).
-Connectivity is analyzed using the overarching framework employing Granger causality inference by applying rPDC combined with state space modeling to the source time series of somatosensory evoked MEG.
-Figure 2A shows the time-frequency representation of rPDC, a split in time around 200ms after stimulus is evident in particular in the HC group.
-Therefore, time-frequency regions from 0 to 200 ms and 201 to 320 ms, respectively, within 5-30 Hz range that have significantly increased rPDC values compared to a reference interval, are used to generate functional connectivity graphs for the HC and PAE groups (Figure 2B).
-We consider a connection to be present whenever the average rPDC value divided by the average rPDC value of the reference period (-100 to 0 ms), i.e., the normalized average strength of a connection, is significantly higher than one at a nominal significance level of 5% (Figure 2B).
-All three groups show connections from SI-l to both SII-l and SIIr during the early post stimulus epoch (0 to 200 ms).
-However, these two connections are considerably reduced if not absent for both the oPAE and cPAE groups in the late post stimulus epoch (201 to 320 ms).
-The information flow from SII-l to SI-1 during the early post stimulus epoch (0 to 200 ms) as well as the inter-hemispheric connection from SII-l to SII-r during the late post stimulus epoch (201 to 320 ms) are not statistically significant for either the oPAE or the cPAE group.
-For the oPAE group an additional inter-hemispheric influence from SII-r to SII-l is found during the early post stimulus epoch (0 to 200 ms).
+PAE subjects were split into two groups based on the maternal drinking level (see Table S4 in the supplementary material): 13 subjects were consistently exposed to alcohol throughout the whole pregnancy (cPAE group), and 6 subjects were exposed to alcohol only occasionally (oPAE group).
+Among different groups, there is no significant difference in age (unpaired t-tests: HC vs oPAE: $P \approx 0.982$ and $t \approx 0.023$; HC vs cPAE: $P \approx 0.095$ and $t \approx 1.724$; oPAE vs cPAE: $P \approx 0.219$ and $t \approx 1.282$) or gender (χ^2 test: HC vs oPAE: $\chi^2 \approx 0.274$ and $P \approx 0.601$; HC vs cPAE: $\chi^2 \approx 0.189$ and $P \approx 0.664$; oPAE vs cPAE: $\chi^2 \approx 0.653$ and $P \approx 0.419$).
+Connectivity is analyzed using the overarching framework 15,16 employing Granger causality inference by applying rPDC combined with state space modeling to the source time series of somatosensory evoked MEG.
+Figure 2(a) shows the time-frequency representation of rPDC, a split in time around 200 ms after stimulus is evident particularly in the HC group.
+Therefore, time-frequency regions from 0 ms to 200 ms and 201 ms to 320 ms, respectively, within a 5-30 Hz range that have significantly increased rPDC values compared with a reference interval, are used to generate functional connectivity graphs for the HC and PAE groups [Fig. 2(b)].
+We consider a connection to be present whenever the average rPDC value divided by the average rPDC value of the reference period (-100 to 0 ms), i.e., the normalized average strength of a connection, is significantly higher than the one at a nominal significance level of 5% [Fig. 2(b)].
+All three groups show connections from SI-l to both SII-l and SII-r during the early post stimulus epoch (0 to 200 ms).
+However, these two connections are considerably reduced if